Vincent Obsitnik

+Early life

 Born in 1938 in Moravany, Slovakia, he immigrated with his parents that same year, prior to the occupation of Czechoslovakia by Nazi Germany.
 His father worked as a coal miner in Pennsylvania, after which the family moved to New Jersey, where he grew up.
 Upon graduating from Linden High School, in Linden, NJ, he received an appointment to the U.S. Naval Academy and graduated with the Class of 1959.
 He then served the next five years as an officer in the U.S. Navy, in destroyers and submarines.

 Ambassador Obsitnik graduated from the U.S. Naval Academy in 1959 with honors.
 He received his MBA in Finance from The American University in Washington, D.C.
 He has also attended the IBM Advanced Management School, Sands Point, Long Island, NY; the IBM International Management School in La Hulpe, Belgium; and the Unisys Executive Program at The Wharton School, University of Pennsylvania, Philadelphia, PA.

 Ambassador Obsitnik is fluent in Slovak and has an understanding of Russian.
 He is a marathon runner and plays tennis and squash.
 He is married to the former Annemarie Harden.
 They have four sons and twelve grandchildren.